 Your coverage plan sounds good.
 At 6 months and with each other they should be ok.
 The schedule you have is similar to being at work.
 It is natural to worry about your little ones.
 Despite all the arrangements you make, you will still worry, there's no cure for that.
 Be sure that you leave the kittens plenty of fresh water and toys to play with.
 Your Pal, Simba

-We just received two kittens (1 male & 1 female,~8 weeks old) which are brother and sister (I did not have the heart to separate them).
+Dear Simba, We just received two kittens (1 male & 1 female,8-weeks-old) which are brother and sister (I did not have the heart to separate them).
 My concern is that since my husband and I both work all day, we did not want to leave them inside the house.
 We have a little shed beside the house with a kitty door and all accessories in it for them (heat lamp, rug on the floor, scratch post, food, litter box, kitty toys and lots of blankets/sleeping bags).
 This is where they eat, sleep at night and where they play all day while we are gone.
 When we return home from work we let them in the house for about and hour or so to play with them and give them water (we do not feed them in the house).
 Will they get sick from being exposed to the outside temperatures and then the inside temperatures.
-We want them to be outside cats but, I'm concerned because they are just kittens and I'm not sure if they can handle the cold.
+We want them to be outside cats but, I am concerned because they are just kittens and I am not sure if they can handle the cold.
 Pauline

 How very wonderful you did not separate the family!
 Kudos.
 A quick reminder, that inside cats can live a much longer and healthier life than outside cats.
 If litter boxed trained and with nails clipped or pressed on, they can be indoor cats without problem.
 Check out some of Simba's Letters for some kitty keeping information.